ShahFaisalIslam/gsi-q3-p5-personal-library-manager/README.md

 ## Overview

-The personal library manager is a command-line utility used to manage the user's book collection.
+The personal library manager is a command-line utility used to manage the user's book collection, referred to as the library.
 The program lets the user add, remove, and search for books.

+The program includes a menu system helping user perform their tasks, and statistics such as total books and percentage of read books.

+In future, the program will save the library upon exit, and load the library upon program start.

+## Book Details

-Each book is stored as a dictionary with te following details:
+Each book is stored as a dictionary with the following details:
 * Title: Book's name
 * Author: Book's writer
 * Publication Year: Year the book was published
 * Genre: Book's category
 * Status: Read or not read

-The program includes a menu system helping user perform their tasks, and statistics such as total books and percentage of read books.
+## Menu Actions

+### Add a Book

+Prompt the user to enter details of a book to add the book to the library.

+### Remove a Book

+Prompt the user to enter a book's title to remove the book from the library.

+### Search for a Book

+Allow the user to search for a book by its title or its author.
+Display all matching books.

+### Display all Books

+Display all books in the library

+### Display statistics

+Display the following statistics of the library:
+* Total books
+* Percentage of books that have been read

+### Exit

+Exit the program.

-In future, the program will save library via file handling.
+In future, the program will store the library in file.